Zero-cycles on a product of elliptic curves over a $p$-adic field: Introduction

 \subsection{Acknowledgements}

 We would like to express our sincere gratitude to Professors Bhargav Bhatt, Spencer Bloch, Jean-Louis Colliot-Th\'{e}l\`{e}ne, Toshiro Hiranouchi, Kazuya Kato, Shuji Saito and Takao Yamazaki for their interest in our work and their helpful comments and suggestions.
 We are particularly grateful to T. Yamazaki for pointing out a mistake in an earlier version of this paper.
-Finally, we would like to thank our referee for pointing out inaccuracies and providing many useful suggestions that helped improve significantly the paper.
+Finally, we would like to thank our referees for pointing out inaccuracies and providing many useful suggestions that helped improve significantly the paper.
+The first author is partially supported by the NSF grant DMS-2001605.